Is My Child a Troublemaker?

 Your rewind should include the following questions:

-- Where is the behavior occurring?
+• Where is the behavior occurring?
 Is it just at school, or at home and friends' houses as well?
-Is it occurring for your benefit only, or does your child treat her grandparents, teachers, and friends the same way?
+Is it occurring for your benefit only, or does your child treat their grandparents, teachers, and friends the same way?
 "If they're having [the problem] in all areas of their life, that suggests that it's a more pervasive problem," Kashurba says.

-- How severe is the behavior?
-Is your child getting into arguments with other kids, or is she physically pushing them?
+• How severe is the behavior?
+Is your child getting into arguments with other kids, or are they physically pushing them?
 If there are physical altercations, how serious are they?
 "Kids' fights probably shouldn't be much more than a push-shove kind of thing," Kashurba says.
 "If you've got a 7-year-old who's just whaling on somebody with multiple punches, that's usually indicative of problems with anger control."

-While doing your investigative work, talk to your child's teachers, coaches, scout leader, and anyone else who sees him on a regular basis.
+While doing your investigative work, talk to your child's teachers, coaches, scout leader, and anyone else who sees them on a regular basis.
 Finally, sit down with the most important person in the equation: your child.
-Ask whether he's struggling with any issues and whether he realizes that his behavior is a problem.
+Ask whether they are struggling with any issues and whether they realize that their behavior is a problem.